-What does it cost to hire a motorcycle in Pattaya?.
+How much does it cost to hire a motorcycle in Pattaya?

 Safely and legally hire a motorcycle in Pattaya.

-- Get an international driving license which covers the class of bike you want to hire in Pattaya.
+Get an international driving permit that covers the class of bike you want to hire in Pattaya.

-- If you are staying in Pattaya for a long period get a Thai motorcycle driving license, you require an ‘o’ visa (or equivalent) to apply for this.
+If you are staying in Pattaya for a long period, get a Thai motorcycle driving license.

-- Get accident/travel insurance, make sure your insurance covers you for motorcycle hire, and that it covers the class and engine size of the motorcycle.
+Get accident/travel insurance that covers you for motorcycle hire and that it covers the class and engine size of the motorcycle.

-- Take photos of the bike before you ride away, just in case the vendor tries to charge you for damage you did not inflict, include the vendor/renter in the photos so there can be no denying any damage was already existent.
+Take photos of the bike before you ride it away in case the vendor tries to charge you for damage you did not cause.
+Include the vendor/renter in the photos so there can be no denying any damage already existed.

-- Check the small print of your insurance policy, many insurance companies will not cover you if you do not have a full motorbike license from your own country, some will not even recognize the international driving license.
-Some may insist you have full a license for the country where you ride or hire the motorbike.
+Check the small print of your insurance policy.
+Many insurance companies will not cover you if you do not have a full motorbike license from your own country and will not even recognize an international driving license.
+Some may insist you have a full license for the country where you ride or hire the motorbike.

-- Read the terms of the motorcycle hire contract, especially the fine print.
+Read the terms of the motorcycle rental contract, especially the fine print.

-- Confirm if their is any maximum distance/area restrictions you can travel.
+Confirm if there are any maximum distance/area restrictions you can travel.

 Driving your motorbike around Pattaya.

-- Be especially careful around Baht Buses, they have a habit of cutting you up or stopping unexpectedly.
+Be especially careful around baht buses (songthaews); they have a habit of cutting you up or stopping unexpectedly.